 Since 1994, we’ve successfully removed underground storage tanks for thousands of residents and businesses.
-Whether you have a 275-gallon tank or a 20,000-gallon tank, you can count on CommTank to get the job done right.
+Whether you have a 275-gallon tank or a 2,000-gallon tank, you can count on CommTank to get the job done right.

-Underground oil tank removals in Massachusetts require knowledge of the fuel type in the tank, and proper handling of the tank’s vapors because they may be highly flammable.
+Underground oil tank removals require knowledge of the fuel type in the tank, and proper handling of the tank’s vapors because they may be highly flammable.
 Prior to removing your underground storage tank, our licensed, knowledgeable technicians will inspect your property to determine what’s needed to prepare the site.
-If necessary, we obtain permits from your local fire department to make sure the property is “dig-safe,” since underground oil tank removals in Massachusetts typically involve uncovering and removing the tanks with excavation equipment.
+If necessary, we obtain permits from your local fire department to make sure the property is “dig-safe,” since underground oil tank removals typically involve uncovering and removing the tanks with excavation equipment.
 Utility companies then mark the property to ensure safe excavating.
-Our crews pump out the remaining fuel, evacuate the fuel vapor, cut open the tank, clean the sediment from the tank bottom, hoist the tank out of the ground with an excavator, and place it on the trailer to be brought to a licensed Massachusetts tank disposal/recycler.
+Our crews pump out the remaining fuel, evacuate the fuel vapor, cut open the tank, clean the sediment from the tank bottom, hoist the tank out of the ground with an excavator, and place it on the trailer to be brought to a licensed tank disposal/recycler.

 It takes about 4-6 hours to remove an underground storage tank, longer for very large tanks.

 Before we fill the tank’s “grave” with clean soil and evenly grade and compact it, we’ll sample the soil and groundwater around the tank.
 Your fire department will typically inspect the tank grave before giving approval to backfill.
 For underground tank removals in Massachusetts, the state requires that a measurement for contamination be taken within 24 hours of removing an underground tank.
 CommTank will field-test the soil surrounding the tank for no extra charge at the time of the tank removal.